 When disputing a listing be aware that time limits may apply.
-To dispute an unlawful listing under section 460 you must apply to the Tribunal within six (6) months of becoming aware of your listing.
+To dispute an unlawful listing you must apply to the Tribunal within six months of becoming aware of your listing.

-There is no time limit to apply to the Tribunal under section 461 to dispute an inaccurate, incomplete, ambiguous, out of date or unjust listing, or a listing that is causing you extreme hardship.
+There is no time limit to apply to the Tribunal to dispute an inaccurate, incomplete, ambiguous, out of date or unjust listing, or a listing that is causing you extreme hardship.